 - Put a grill pad under your grill to stabilize the base and catch grease or food particles that drop.

 - Do not get shirt sleeves, apron strings and long hair too close to the grill when it’s lit.

 If a burn happens and you are unsure what type of burn it is, you should treat it like a major burn and seek medical care right away.

-St. John’s Hospital’s emergency department, 800 E. Carpenter St. in Springfield, is open 24/7 to provide care when needed.
+St. Mary’s Hospital’s emergency department, 1800 E. Lake Shore Drive in Decatur, is open 24/7 to provide care when needed.